ericscheier/systemtradeR/README.md

 # rsystemtrade

-A systematic trading engine based on Robert Carver's Systematic Trading.
+A systematic trading engine in R, based on Robert Carver's Systematic Trading.